 - Any postage above 10 pounds has to be borne by the recipient.

 Applicable ONLY to Contractors:

 21. When a Client is out of Contract

 - Limelight shall continue to charge normal monthly fees for 2 months from the date a Client notifies us that they are out of contract and hence the company is dormant.

-- After 2 months if client is still out of work Limelight charges standard dormant accounts fees of £25 + VAT per month.
+- After 2 months if client is still out of work Limelight charges standard dormant accounts fees at 50% of the agreement fee.

 - Once an account is dormant no payroll will be run for the client and we expect no activity in the bank statement during the period of dormancy otherwise the account will not be considered dormant and normal fixed fees will apply.
 (For Instance: The dormant account will have no payroll, no active trading and only bank charges will apply; no dividends, withdrawals etc and no advisory support is needed)

-- We continue to take care of accounts and all compliance for the fees of £25 + VAT per month until the client is back to work
+- iv.
+We continue to take care of accounts and all compliance for 50% of the agreement fee, until the client is back to actively trading.

 - Once client is back to work we start charging normal fixed monthly fees as agreed in our Agreement with you.

 Applicable ONLY to Contractors:

 22. IR35 Review

 - Limelight’s turnaround time for IR35 review is 3-5 business days after receiving all the necessary paperwork.

 - For basic package clients 1 review per year is included, premium 2 per year and gold package unlimited reviews.

 - Our IR35 review only includes the review of your contract; consistency with working practices review is also available but an additional charge may apply if you are not on the gold package.

 - The nature of the IR35 legislation is such that it is based substantially upon subjective analysis of the facts and interpretation at the time.
 We are unable to guarantee a successful outcome if HMRC was to challenge you.